 Doxycycline is an antibiotic that’s used to treat a variety of bacterial infections, including respiratory and skin infections.
 It’s also used to prevent malaria, a mosquito-borne disease that’s caused by a parasite.

 There are different types, known as classes, of antibiotics.
-Doxycycline is in the tetracycline class.
-This class interferes with the bacteria’s ability to make proteins.
-This prevents the bacteria from growing and thriving.
+Doxycycline is in the tetracycline class, which interferes with bacteria’s ability to make proteins.
+This prevents bacteria from growing and thriving.

 Alcohol can interact with several antibiotics, including doxycycline in some cases.

 Doxycycline can interact with alcohol in people with a history of chronic drinking or heavy alcohol use.